wgergely/RenderQueuePlus/README.md

 ././renders
 ```

 The output path will be set once we select 'Set Version Control' for the item.
-Simple!
+Simple, albeit arguably somewhat limited in its
+current form.

 ##### RV

-If you're a Deadline/RV user you can call RV from the panel to review your rendered files in RV.
+If you're a Shotgun/RV user you can call RV from the RenderQueue+ to review your rendered files.
-There's also an option to specify custom switches.

 ##### Frame Manager

-You can delete rendered images (or movies) from the app via the Frame Manager.
+You can delete rendered images (or movies) from the app via the RenderQueue+'s Frame Manager.
-Here you can filter your files by sequence patterns, eg you can enter in the filter box '1-20, 30-40' displaying only frames 1-20 and 30-40.
+Here you can filter your files by sequence patterns, eg. entering in the filter box '1-20, 30-40' will display only frames 1-20 and 30-40.
 This makes it easy to remove specific image-ranges if you need to re-render only a section of your comp.

 ##### Restore project used to render the given version

 The panel automatically archives a copy of your comp when you start a render: this means, you can always refer back to the project used to render a given version.

 ## Tips